 In an emergency dial 999 or 112, or contact campus security +44(0)1782 733 004

-Make as much noise as you can to alert people.
+If possible, make as much noise as you can to alert people around you.

 As soon as you can, go somewhere you know is safe.

-If you have been attacked, don't shower or change your clothes as it may destroy evidence.
+If you have been physically attacked, don't shower or change your clothes as it may destroy evidence.

 If you have had your keys taken, ensure you change the locks.